FEUP-ESOF-2020-21/open-cx-t2g6-fbs/docs/development-Report.md

 For each user story you should write also the acceptance tests (textually in Gherkin), i.e., a description of scenarios (situations) that will help to confirm that the system satisfies the requirements addressed by the user story.

 #### Value and effort
-Value: [ Must have / Should have / Could have / Will not have ]
+Value: Must have

-Effort: XS / S / M / L / XL
+Effort: M

 ### - User story #02:
 As a user, I want to filter and view lectures that I have attended or will attend.